 Do you think you always eat when you are genuinely hungry?
 Does your hunger control your eating patterns?
-Do you often fall in the guilt-trap after relishing the food that you always wanted to avoid?
+Do you often fall into a guilt-trap after binge-eating?
 Then you should read further.

 Mindless eating can harm your physical and mental health.
 And that’s where the psychology of eating healthy comes into play.
-It is about identifying out eating behaviors and taking control of our appetite to gain actual benefits of food, which include providing nourishment to the body, maintaining metabolism and feeling great throughout the day!
+It is about identifying food-related behaviors and taking control of your appetite to get nourishment for the body, maintain metabolism and feel great throughout the day.

-Here we discuss six different types of hunger to help you make out what type of hunger you have.
+Here we discuss six different types of hunger to help you stay mindful while eating and avoid binging on unhealthy foods.

 Types of Hunger